Ch-E/Ch-E/README.md

   <br>and payment switching.
 </p><br>

-🔭 I’m currently working on skinXchange, a Counter-Strike 2 skin trading platform.<br>
+🔭 When I'm not playing CS2, I work on skinXchange, a Counter-Strike 2 skin trading platform.

 🌱 Leveling up in Go, Web3 and DeFi.

 <!--